 Rubin helped Cohen move out of her comfort zone to transition her cooking instruction business to a virtual format during the peak of the pandemic.
 He also assigned her homework and kept her accountable, which Cohen said was helpful in keeping her motivated.

 “He’s my cheerleader.
 He listens to me,” she said.
 “He understands when I talk about where I am in this stage of my life in my business of how I want to create and expand.
 He doesn’t force me to do something that’s not really me.”

 Rubin, who continues to mentor Cohen, said her drive will continue to lead her on a successful path.

 “Her ability as a business owner shows a determination to succeed in a professional manner,” Rubin said.
 “Susan utilizes all assets that are available to help grow the business.”

 Cohen currently teaches in-person and virtual cooking classes for adults and children.
-She offers in-persons sessions through Newtown Parks and Recreation, Upper Southampton Community Center, New Hope-Solebury School and Princeton Adult School.
+She offers in-person sessions through Newtown Parks and Recreation, Upper Southampton Community Center, New Hope-Solebury School, and Princeton Adult School.
 She also teaches yoga at Airmid Wellness and Counseling Center in Warminster.

 Virtual cooking classes allow her and her students to cook – and eat – from the convenience of home.